tomjaguarpaw/trainings/lynda/communication-fundamentals.md

 * What are your expectations?

-* What's the bust use of time when we meet?
+* What's the best use of time when we meet?

 Even long before the meeting